What is an LPA?

 The process

 Setting up an LPA will usually be done over two appointments.
-The first appointment will be a fact-finding exercise to give us all the information required to draft your LPA.
-You will then be sent a draft of the documents, for approval and once approved, a signing appointment will be arranged where you and your attorneys (if they can attend at the same time) will sign the forms, in the presence of a witness.
-We will discuss the LPA in detail with you and your attorneys and answer any questions you may have.
-If attorneys cannot attend, then their sections of the LPA can be sent to them directly and they will be invited to contact us to ask any questions they may have about their role.
+The first appointment will be a fact-finding exercise to give us all the information required to draft your LPA, which will be sent to you within 10 working days, for approval.
+Once approved, a signing appointment will be arranged, again usually within 10 working days, where you and your attorneys (if they can attend at the same time) will sign the forms, in the presence of a witness.
+If attorneys cannot attend, then their sections of the LPA can be sent to them directly and they will be invited to contact us to ask any general questions they may have about being an attorney.

 What will we need to know?